cezedarling/MonkediaSample/README.md

 Super simple PHP, MySQL sample with JQuery DataGrid to display and select clients.

-I used straight forward procedural PHP to code this.
-It was a fairly simple task so I didn't bother adding into MVC or a framework.
+I used straight forward PHP to code this.
+It is a fairly simple task search users table.

 The base URL will need to be updated in the config.php file if you take the files out of the folder or don't run on localhost/